HRNGR/DevOps/hands-on/Kubernetes/kubernetes-02-basic-operations/README.md

 - Learn how to update and rollback deployments in Kubernetes

-- Learn uses of namespace in Kubernetes
+- Learn uses of namespace in Kubernetes ## Çalışılacak

 ## Outline